martindht/rps/README.md

 # rps
-Use basic JavaScript to creat a rock, paper, scissors game.
+Use basic JavaScript to create a rock, paper, scissors game.